|

 Trustees Induction and Training

-There is no defined induction or training of Trustees, however the Trustees have all been actively involved in the objectives of the Charity.
+There is no defined induction or training of Trustees, however the Trustees for the year have all been actively involved in the objectives of the Charity.

 Organisation

 The board of Trustees administers the Charity.
-The board meets at least three times annually.
+The board meets at least two times annually.

 Related Parties

-This work is done by the Society with financial assistance from the council.
+This work is done by the Charity with financial assistance from the Council.

 The Charity has no subsidiaries.